Advance your mediation skills.

 Our trainings are held at our offices unless stated otherwise.
 Registration and a light breakfast or snack is held 15 minutes prior to the start of the course.
 Light refreshments are provided throughout the training days.

 CMG may cancel classes for insufficient registration and issue you a full refund.

-Graduate School for Mediators-For Experienced Mediators Only
+Graduate School for Mediators - Rich, Collegial Dialog for Experienced Mediators

 Come together with peers and our highly experienced group leader, John Settle, to discuss successful mediation practices, ask questions, share information, and analyze ‘difficult’ cases.
 This workshop will provide strategies on how to overcome impasse, best practices when using caucus, trust-building, managing money demands, apologies, and other relevant topics.
 We will also explore common ethical issues related to self-determination, impartiality, and confidentiality.
 This workshop focuses on ‘best practices’ and traverses specialty areas.
 It is for experienced mediators.

 John Settle, J.D., M.P.A.: John has mediated many workplace disputes for state and federal agencies.
 He is a senior mediator and trainer for CMG Foundation.
 In addition, John is a past President for the Virginia Mediation Network and was named ‘Mediator of the Year’ for his services at the Northern Virginia Mediation Service.
 John also trains widely on alternative dispute resolution, negotiation skills, and ‘best practices’ in leadership and conflict management.
 He is on the faculty of George Washington University’s Center for Excellence in Public Administration.

 Mediator CME 6 hours General/Family; 2 hours Ethics

 October 24, 2017, 8:30am - 5:30pm